Knob and Tube Wiring Replacement in San Jose, CA

 FAQ: Knob and Tube Replacement in San Jose

-Is knob and tube wiring legal?
+Is knob and tube wiring dangerous?

 Can I keep part of my knob and tube?

-Do I need a panel upgrade?
+Do I need a panel upgrade too?

-Let’s Future-Proof Your Vintage Home—Together
+Ready to Future-Proof Your Vintage Home?

 Call (408) 929-6100